 - Adoption of test-and-learn capabilities by brand marketers.
 The dynamic, rapid test-and-learn capabilities common to performance-marketing teams need to be extended to mid- and upper-funnel teams.
 Brand marketers can use these methodologies to rapidly test personalized creative and to optimize the videos or other consumer content ads that are delivered alongside, a tactic shown to be highly effective.

 Full-funnel marketing is not just a campaign strategy; it’s a total shift in how marketing works.
 It demands close team collaboration to harness the complete range of marketing capabilities to increase the impact from all campaigns.
 Most importantly, it allows the CMO to provide the C-suite with a much richer and more complete picture of how exactly marketing is driving growth.

 While most CMOs we know have made progress toward developing modern marketing organizations, many are discouraged by a lack of progress.

 We have found that the core issues are the absence of a commitment to the full suite of changes necessary and a lack of clarity about dependencies.
 Without that understanding, we find that teams tend to naturally gravitate to working on things they know best or are most excited about, ignoring other elements.
 This creates blind spots in the transformation process that lead to delays, frustration, and, ultimately, a loss of value.
 Modernizing marketing capabilities, for example, requires an upgrade of four key operational enablers.
 But a successful transformation won’t succeed without three mindset shifts that provide a foundation for change.

-AUTHORS: Jacob Ader – consultant in McKinsey’s San Francisco office, Kelsey Robinson – partner; Julien Boudet – senior partner in the Southern California office, Marc Brodherson – partner in the New York office.
+AUTHORS: Jacob Ader – consultant in McKinsey’s San Francisco office, Kelsey Robinson – partner; Julien Boudet – senior partner in McKinsey’s Southern California office, Marc Brodherson – partner in McKinsey’s New York office.